bcpd/tethys-nf/examples/README.md

-# Example Fixtures
+# Example Dataset

-The repository ships instructions for a tiny validation dataset.
-All files are lightweight (≲1 MB) so they can be downloaded on-demand without bloating the repository.
+This directory documents how to prepare a small validation dataset.
+No files are committed here by default; download or subsample the assets described below (each is ≲1 MB) before running the workflow.

 ## Download